 Those students have until June 1st, at 11:59 p.m. to submit a Housing Release Application and receive a refund of their housing deposit.
 As of June 2nd, the residence hall agreement is binding for the entire academic year.

 If you meet the above requirements and decide to move off campus, please remember to fill out the Exit Interview Form.

 Searching for an Off-Campus Apartment

-If Students do live off-campus, we ask that they be a good neighbor and respect those who live in the community around you.
-Please keep your houses/apartments and yards clean and also keep an appropriate and reasonable noise level.
+If students do live off-campus, we ask that you be a good neighbor and respect those who live in the community around you.
+Please keep your houses/apartments and yards clean as well as keep an appropriate and reasonable noise level.
 Students are subject to the Student Code of Conduct as off-campus residents as well.

-The Office of Student Living and College Engagement and Utica College assume no responsibility for determining whether these listings comply with local building codes or ordinances.
-They have not been inspected by the College.
-Students are cautioned to inspect the condition of the property, looking especially for fire safety measures (smoke detectors, carbon monoxide detectors, fire extinguisher, fire exits, etc.).
+Students are cautioned to inspect the condition of any rental property, looking especially for fire safety measures (smoke detectors, carbon monoxide detectors, fire extinguisher, fire exits, etc.).
 If the property you are considering is in the City of Utica, you should ask the landlord to provide written proof of current rental registration with the City of Utica, which does inspect rental properties for fire safety compliance; the other neighboring jurisdictions do not yet have such a requirement for rental properties.
 Students are also advised to review the landlord's lease very carefully before signing, as leases vary significantly in terms and conditions (whether certain utilities are included, etc.).
-The Office of Student Living and College Engagement and Utica College assume no responsibility for the condition of these properties, and cannot intervene in disputes that may arise between student tenants and landlords of off-campus properties.

 I would like to see logins and resources for: